 Who Else Needs Continuing Education?

-In addition to those listed above, you find that sonographic and nuclear medicine technologists also need CE credits.
+Additionally, sonographers and nuclear medicine technologists also need CE credits.

 Getting to Know the Requirements

 Radiologic technologists and radiation therapists have to get certified through a group called the ARRT®.
 The American Registry of Radiological Technologists® requires that applicants first graduate from a program that they approve of.
-Then, they’ll require that the graduate meets ethical standards before they’re allowed to take a certification exam, also known as the boards.
+Then, they require that the graduate meets ethical standards before they’re allowed to take a certification exam, also known as the boards.

 They also need to perform a self-assessment depending on their specialty.